Oak Park Arms

 The Oak Park Arms is a senior living retirement community focused on independent living for seniors located at 408 S. Oak Park Avenue, Oak Park, Illinois.
 More than ten other providers of senior-centered care maintain offices at the Oak Park Arms.
 Oak Park Adult Day Care, an adult daycare center, located inside the Oak Park Arms on the 5th floor, opened on January 7, 2013.
 Kindness Creators, an intergenerational daycare located inside of Oak Park Arms, opened on August 29, 2019.

 History

 The Oak Park Arms was built in 1921 by George Cook and Arthur Lorenz at a cost of $750,000, and opened on April 20, 1922.
 The building was designed by Roy F. France.
 It was a luxury hotel and residence that hosted gala weddings and was host to notable guests, such as Eleanor Roosevelt.
 An addition was built on the south side of the building, which was completed in 1949.
 Joseph Glimco kept an apartment at the Oak Park Arms from 1955 to 1958.
+Blues guitarist Lurrie Bell lived at the Oak Park Arms in 2022.

 In 1978, the Oak Park Arms was purchased and converted into a retirement community for seniors.